The top 8 various noodles in Vietnam to taste

 Noodles in Vietnam are a traditional and familiar dish for the local people.
-Everywhere, you can find noodle shops, from rural to urban, from the streets to upscale restaurants.
+You can find noodle shops everywhere, from rural to urban, from the streets to upscale restaurants.

-Noodle is a common name for many variations, including Phở, Bún, Hủ Tiếu, Mì và Cao Lầu in Vietnamese.
+Noodle is a common name for many variations, including Phở, Bún, Hủ Tiếu, Mì, and Cao Lầu in Vietnamese.

 Noodle in Vietnam